javelit/docs/content/develop/quick-references/_index.md

 <h5>Release notes</h5>

-See how Jeamlit has changed with each new version.
+See how Javelit has changed with each new version.

 </RefCard>